domschrei/theremin/manual.md

 * Central pedal: Until the pedal gets pressed another time, all tones will be played exactly one octave higher.
 This can be used to extend the pitch range of the instrument.
 * Right pedal: Each press switches the waveform which is being used for audio synthesis.
 I implemented some pretty random waveforms, with varying results.

 By default, the foot switch used by me just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
 Hence, you can use the keys of your keyboard as well (which, however, is much less convenient than a foot switch).
-You can change the triggering characters for specific actions inside the configuration file `theremin.cfg` under the paragraph `Input settings`.
+You can change the triggering characters for specific actions inside the configuration file `theresa.cfg` under the paragraph `Input settings`.

 ### Autotune modes